 Along with your application, you will need to upload copies of your supporting information:

-Valid English language certificate (if applicable): Please see if you need to submit a certificate by checking our English language requirements in the Study Options section.
+Please see if you need to submit a certificate by checking our English language requirements in the Study Options section.

 The University reserves the right to request original documentation at any time during the admissions process.